-Entrance poll shows Sanders ahead in Democrats' Nevada caucuses
+Sanders heads to big win in Nevada caucuses, Biden in second place

 While Sanders’ rivals will try to blunt his momentum in the caucuses, they each face significant challenges of their own.

-Biden and Warren are looking to jump-start struggling campaigns after poor finishes in the first two states, while former South Bend, Indiana mayor Pete Buttigieg and Senator Amy Klobuchar are hoping to prove they can appeal to Nevada’s more diverse electorate.
+Biden and Warren are looking to jump-start struggling campaigns after poor finishes in the first two states, while former Buttigieg and Senator Amy Klobuchar are hoping to prove they can appeal to Nevada’s more diverse electorate.

 On Friday evening, Sanders spoke to about 2,000 people in Las Vegas, revving up the crowd with vows to take on “the corporate elite” and the “whole damn 1%”.